dimitryzub/artstation-artwork-analysis/README.md

 ### Goals

-The goal of this project was to better understand the process of gathering data, processing, cleaning, analyzing and vizualizing.
+The goal of this project was to better understand the process of gathering data, processing, cleaning, analyzing, and visualizing.
-Besides that, I wanted to understand what is the most popular software, tag, affiliation amoung artists.
+Besides that, I wanted to understand what is the most popular software, tag, affiliation among artists.

 ### Inspiration

-While transitioning from 3D modeling to Data Analytics and Python Programming I decided to create a personal project to analyze something I have a close connection.
+While transitioning from 3D modeling to Data Analytics and Python Programming I decided to create a personal project to analyze something I have a close connection with.
 I really enjoyed seeing progression in the 3D world (games, feature films, etc).

 ### To scrape data these Python libraries/packages were used:
 - `requests`